godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

 1920×1080, so a sensible approach is to develop a game for this resolution, then handle scaling for different sizes and aspect ratios.

-Godot provides a several useful tools to do this easily.
+Godot provides several useful tools to do this easily.

 Base size
 ---------